tuupola/esp_mipi/README.md

 $ make menuconfig
 ```

 Note that this is a low level driver.
 It provides only `init`, `write`, `ioctl` and `close` functions.
-It is meant to be used as a building block for a graphics library such as [copepod](https://github.com/tuupola/copepod).
-For basic usage see also [MIPI driver speedtest](https://github.com/tuupola/esp-examples/tree/master/016-mipi-speedtest).
+It is meant to be used together with hardware agnostic graphics library such as [copepod](https://github.com/tuupola/copepod).
+For example usage see also [MIPI driver speedtest](https://github.com/tuupola/esp-examples/tree/master/016-mipi-speedtest).

 ```c
 #include <driver/spi_master.h>